Equipment and Datasets – Santorini

 EQUIPMENT AND DATASETS - SANTORINI SUMMER SCHOOL

-Unmanned Aerial Vehicles (UAVs), commonly known as drones, are aircraft operated without a human pilot onboard.
-In coastal mapping, UAVs are equipped with various sensors and cameras to capture high-resolution images and data of shorelines and other coastal features.
-These aerial surveys provide precise and up-to-date information on coastal erosion, habitat mapping, and environmental changes.
-UAVs enable efficient and accurate monitoring of coastal areas, supporting environmental management, disaster response, and scientific research.
+Uncrewed Aerial Vehicles (UAVs), commonly known as drones, are aircraft operated remotely without a pilot onboard.
+In coastal mapping, UAVs are equipped with advanced sensors and high-resolution cameras to capture detailed imagery and data of shorelines and coastal features.
+These aerial surveys provide precise, up-to-date insights into coastal erosion, habitat changes, and environmental dynamics.
+By offering efficient and accurate monitoring, UAVs play a crucial role in environmental management, disaster response, and scientific research, helping experts track and analyze coastal changes with unprecedented detail.

 GEOSLAM